amenadiel/google-maps-documentation/docs/AutocompleteOptions.md

 **Type:**  [ComponentRestrictions](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/ComponentRestrictions.md)

 The component restrictions.
 Component restrictions are used to restrict predictions to only those within the parent component.
-E.g., the country.
+For example, the country.

+fields

+**Type:**  Array<string>

+Fields to be included for the Place in the details response when the details are successfully retrieved.
+For a list of fields see [PlaceResult](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlaceResult.md).
+Nested fields can be specified with dot-paths (for example, "geometry.location").

 placeIdOnly